Sometimes accidents are unavoidable. Unforeseen hazards, changing weather conditions, or vehicle malfunctions can all lead to an accident.

 - Burns: A severe accident can cause an explosion.
 The resulting burns can create permanent scars.

 Recovering from an accident can seem overwhelming or even insurmountable.
-If you have been injured in an accident, a personal injury attorney can help you recover damages that can help make the recovery process easier.
+If you have been injured in a drunk driving accident in Florida, a personal injury attorney can help you recover damages that can help make the recovery process easier.
 Typical damages available in a personal injury case include:

 - Medical bills: If you sustained injuries from an accident, related medical bills can add up quickly.
 Common medical costs recovered from a personal injury case include reimbursement for doctor’s visits, surgeries, medication, and hospital stays.
 It may also include physical therapy, chiropractic treatment, massage, and other alternative treatments.